 Advisors: Drs.
 Zachary O. Toups, Son Cao Tran, Parth Nagarkar

 Description: Smart appliances and networked power sensors are starting to surface power usage data to users, empowering them to make smart decisions about energy use.
 The proposed research leverages these technologies and connects them with augmented reality to superimpose a visualization on the real environment, to enable users to explore their energy usage.
 The proposed system will surface energy use information, both in real time and over extended periods, with creative visualizations embedded in the real environment.
 We hypothesize that these real world embedded visualizations will impact energy use behaviors.
 In this project, we will begin with a stationary virtual reality experience, using existing hardware – a low-fidelity prototype of the proposed work.
 Later we will build an augmented reality system for users, which will enable them to explore an indoor environment and obtain real-time information about energy usage.
 Later phases of the research will develop more involved, persuasive experiences (such as games) to support long-term behavior change around energy usage.

 Research Objective: Determine (i) best practices around presenting environmental information through real-world interfaces and (ii) best means of presenting information to engage users in long-term behavior change around energy usage.

-Student Learning: Students will learn the fundamental theories of interface design and evaluation, as well as wireless sensor networks.
-Students will work with advanced technology, such as augmented and virtual reality equipment and wearable computers.
+Student Learning: Students will learn the fundamental theories of interface design and evaluation, and work with advanced technology, such as augmented and virtual reality equipment and wearable computers.